dragonjay-lyj/astro-mecure/src/content/blog/jie-xian-yi-yun-The-Operator-ce-ping/jie-xian-yi-yun-The-Operator-ce-ping.md

 ​![image](https://s3plus.meituan.net/v1/mss_550586ef375b493da4aa79bebdfce4fa/csc-apply-file-web/prod/2024-08-25/02d40cc8-db93-4f5d-b059-193c3260a8e9.avif)

-> Highly recommended...
-A case of beer + this game can give you a perfect night, like putting you in an X-Files story.
-Worth the price.
+> Highly recommended····· A case of beer + this game can give you a perfect night, equivalent to putting you in an X-Files-like story.
+Worth the ticket price.
 >
-> Crab | Neck Puff
+> Crab | Gill Neck Bulge

-> The music is truly fantastic, and the sound is a very important factor in the puzzle-solving aspect of this game, so there is no forced skip function, which is very unfriendly to players like me who are on multiple playthroughs... ( ) It's really short, but I think short can sometimes be an advantage for a tabletop game... because this type of game is too easy to get tired of (like the si-something lacra next door).
-If the presentation is well done, I don't think it matters if it's a bit short~?
-Besides, the operating system is very comfortable, one of the best I've ever played in a tabletop game. & When I switched to the English version, I found that HAL always makes typos, is this some kind of hint?
+> The music is truly fantastic, and the sound should be considered a very important factor in the puzzle-solving of this game, so there is no forced skip function, which is very unfriendly to players like me who are running multiple playthroughs...（） It's really short, but I think shortness can occasionally be an advantage for tabletop games... because this type is too easy to get tired of (like the si-something-lacra next door).
+If the presentation is well done, I don't think it matters if it's a bit short～？ Also, the operating system is very comfortable, among the best I've played in tabletop games. & Switching to the English version, I found that HAL always makes typos, what's the hint? (.)
 >
 > Change some

-> The plot is above average, as I could pretty much guess it by the second day.
-However, whoever came up with the idea of enhancing the sound effects with blurred vision deserves a raise - it elevates the entire game.
-It's impressive that such a small team can deliver such outstanding presentation and sound effects.
+> The plot is medium to upper because I feel like I can guess it by the second day, but who came up with the idea of blurring the vision and enhancing the sound effects, which instantly elevated the whole game.
+It's amazing that such a small team can produce such outstanding performances and sound effects.
 >
-> Top of the class in Slighting
+> Slytherin's Top Student

 > This game is so much fun, it's just too short.
-The gameplay is full of surprises and unexpected twists that had me gasping.
-I was completely immersed and hope to see more games like this.
+The game is full of surprises and unexpected events that make you can't help but exclaim.
+I was completely immersed and hope there will be more games like this.
 >
 > ChaoticStupid

-> Finally, a first-person detective game!
-I hope the atmosphere is dark and realistic enough.
+> Finally waiting for the first-person detective game!
+Hope the atmosphere is dark and real enough.
 >
 > Rinulya

-> Finished it, really good!
-It took about 4 hours to complete, a great game.
-The only downside is that there is no Russian language option, but you can always use your phone to translate!
+> Finished playing, it's really good!
+The process is about 4 hours, a great game.
+The downside is that there is no Russian, but you can translate it with your phone!
 >
 > pt1chkin